 Order No. 637’s requirement that pipelines implement the new segmentation policy, but only to the extent operationally feasible, does not rescue this policy from its legal infirmities, because the rule still shifts the burden of demonstrating why segmentation is inappropriate for a particular system back to the individual pipeline.
 The Commission’s attempt to require pipelines to demonstrate why segmentation is not appropriate for their own system in a compliance filing violates section 4 of the NGA.

 Under section 4, pipelines voluntarily submit tariff filings and rate changes, and bear the burden of proving why their proposed changes are just and reasonable.
-Absent a section 4 filing by a pipeline to implement changes, its approved rates and tariffs are presumed to be just and reasonable unless the Commission demonstrates otherwise.
+Absent a voluntary section 4 filing by a pipeline to implement changes, its approved rates and tariffs are presumed to be just and reasonable unless the Commission demonstrates otherwise.
 The proforma tariff filings mandated by Order 637 should not be viewed as a voluntary filing pursuant to section 4.
-Therefore, Order No. 637’s unwarranted attempt to shift to Koch the burden of proving why it cannot implement the Commission’s mandated segmentation policy also violates these fundamental tenet section 4 of the NGA.
+Therefore, Order No. 637’s unwarranted attempt to shift to Koch the burden of proving why it cannot implement the Commission’s mandated segmentation policy also violates these fundamental tenets of section 4 of the NGA.

 [I recommend this issue not be addressed other than in the context of section 5]